Sivothajan/lightning.sivothajan.me/README.md

 - **`comment`**: A `TEXT` column that can store an optional comment or description for the Lightning Network address.
 This field is nullable, meaning it can be left empty.

-- **`isPaid`**: A boolean value indicating whether the record has been paid.
+- **`is_paid`**: A boolean value indicating whether the record has been paid.
 The default value is `false`, meaning that records will be marked as unpaid by default unless updated to `true`.

 - **`created_at`**: A timestamp column that records when the entry was created.
 It defaults to the current timestamp when a new record is inserted.